RisenCrypto/RisenCrypto.github.io/_posts/2025-02-04-Bulletproofs.md

 Instead of proving these 2 statements separately, $\mathcal P$ wants to combine them into one statement & prove it such that proving the one statement will prove both of the above.
 Since $S$ is an Elliptic Curve point, we will convert $c$ also to a point before combining them.

 Let $V$ be another unrelated Generator.
-We both sides of the 2nd statement by $V$.
+We multiply both sides of the 2nd statement by $V$.

 $cV = <\overrightarrow m, \overrightarrow n>V$